A Multi-Task Foundation Model for Wireless Channel Representation Using Contrastive and Masked Autoencoder Learning: Analysis of Results

 \subsection{Comparison of WiMAE, ContraWiMAE, and Baselines}

-In this section, we compare the performance of WiMAE and ContraWiMAE to other baselines for the beam prediction and LoS detection downstream tasks.
-The full evaluation is reported in Table~\ref{tab:linear_beam_selection}, Table~\ref{tab:beam_selection_comparison}, and Table~\ref{tab:linear_los}, whereas Fig.~\ref{fig:performance_analysis} highlights the accuracy vs. training budget tradeoff obtained on beam selection for a codebook size of 32 and different downstream models.
+In this section, we compare the performance of ContraWiMAE with those of WiMAE and other baselines for beam selection (Tables~\ref{tab:linear_beam_selection}, \ref{tab:beam_selection_comparison}), LoS detection (Table~\ref{tab:linear_los}), and channel estimation (Fig.~\ref{fig:ce_main}) downstream tasks.
+In addition, Fig.~\ref{fig:performance_analysis} highlights the accuracy vs. training budget tradeoff obtained on beam selection for a codebook size of 32 and different downstream models.
+For the results in this section, we use a vertical patch shape with $(N_{\text{p,s}}, N_{\text{p,f}}) = (16, 1)$ and $m_\text{r}=0.9$ as shown in Fig. \ref{fig:rec}, since it accommodates the channel estimation task where we consider a pilot tone at a single subcarrier to estimate the channel.